 Despite the islands’ proximity to some of the world’s best-known surf and honeymoon spots, the archipelago is largely unknown outside of military and conspiracy theory circles.
-Located due west of South Sumatra, and east of Mauritius, the Chagos unsurprisingly host their own selection of pumping waves.
-However, there’s a reason you’ve never read about a surf trip there.
+Located due west of South Sumatra and east of Mauritius, the Chagos unsurprisingly host their own selection of pumping waves.
+However, there’s a reason you’ve never heard of anyone surfing there.

-In the early 60’s secretive talks began between the US and the UK about setting up a joint strategic military base on the largest of the atolls, called Diego Garcia.
+In the early 60’s secretive talks began between the US and the UK governments about setting up a joint strategic military base on the largest of the atolls, called Diego Garcia.
 At the time, the Chagos were categorised as one of the “Dependencies’ of the British Colony of Mauritius.
-Then, in 1965, as Britain prepared to give Mauritius its independence, it stipulated that it would be retaining ownership of the islands, as part of the deal.
+When, in 1965, Britain awarded Mauritius its long-fought-for independence, it stipulated that it would be retaining ownership of the islands as part of the deal.
 After a cool £3 million was offered to Mauritius to smooth negotiations, the deal was done and the islands declared ‘British Indian Ocean Territory’.

 A heavy-handed eviction of the Chago’s 2000 or so residents ensued.
-As part of the clearance, the US Navy also rounded up and gassed all of the island’s dogs, some of which had reportedly been kept as pets.
+As part of the clearance, the US Navy also rounded up and gassed all of the island’s dogs, some of which had reportedly been kept as pets by the islanders.
 By 1971, through a mixture of fear and force, all the natives had been loaded aboard ships bound for Mauritius.
 Once there, they were moved into dilapidated accommodation without electricity and running water.
-The British and Amerians immediately began work on a giant shared military base on Diego Garcia, ploughing through pristine island habitats and desecrating coral reefs to make way for a network of runways and military barracks.
+The British and Americans immediately began work on a giant shared military base on Diego Garcia, ploughing through pristine island habitats and desecrating coral reefs to make way for a network of runways and military barracks.

 In the years since many have protested the plight of the native people and demanded they be allowed to return to their homeland.
 In response, the British and American governments have carried out a series of political sleight of hands in an attempt to keep hold of what has become an extremely important air base, strategically placed within striking distance of the middle east.